Long-tailed Hermit (Phaethornis superciliosus) Spanish name: Ermitano Colilargo, Gorrion

 In wet lowland forests this hummingbird is active in the understory, light gaps, forest edge, and old second growth.
 It commonly lives at elevations as high as 1,000 m, but above this elevation the Long-tailed is replaced by the Green Hermit, which is similar in biology and habitat choice.

 A curious, assertive little bird with an extraordinarily long, curved bill may materialize before visitors in tropical forests; it hovers until it feels threatened, then squeaks and darts off as abruptly as it appeared.
-This is the commonly found Long-tailed Hermit, one of the most widespread hummingbirds in Costa Rica.

 Other hermits share the distinct bill and some also have the extended tail feathers.
 The bill of this species is 3.5 to 4 cm, which is almost one-third its body length, and its long tail feathers are half as long as the rest of its body.
 The medium-sized Long-tailed Hermit has dull plumage compared to other hummingbirds, but this is no eyesore.
 With bronzy green feathers on its back, from a darker brown head to a more tawny lower body and a brownish grey belly and breast, the Long-tailed wears many colors.
 It has clear white stripes above and below the eye.
 The upper mandible is black, and the lower is a dull orange-when this bird opens its mouth, the shocking orange lining may intimidate an attacker or competitor.
 Females are colored the same as males, but are smaller.